natemellendorf/auto_absent/README.md

 Instead of updating an objects state to absent, running ansible, and then removing the object later, a user can simply remove the object from the config and run ansible once.

+## Install

+- Place auto_absent.py in the lookup directory of your Ansible plugins path.
+- Install the plugin requirements with PIP

+> pip install -r requirements.txt

 ## Example

 Old structure: